Why Buying USA-Grown Tomato Products Matters

 Local Impact with USA-Grown Tomato Products:

 So, now you know how to read beyond marketing myths, actual taste differences, and global impact.
 But keep in mind what really matters the most: USA farmers.
 Right now the farmers that grow our food are struggling with global trade wars, tariffs, and increased costs up and down the supply chain.
 The people who get hit the hardest are the thousands of family farms and the workers that they employ, and the local economies built around agriculture that struggle to make a living feeding America.
 When you make your choice at the grocery store, you essentially decide who you will support: Either American farms and the communities they support, or foreign countries with questionable oversight, food safety, worker and health regulations, and often an inferior product.

-When you buy American grown products, this is who you’re supporting:
+When you buy USA-grown tomato products, this is who you’re supporting:

 So when you’re making decisions for your family, going out to eat or picking out which canned tomato to buy, or ready to use marinara sauces on the retail shelf, frozen pizzas, lasagna in the freezer section, ketchup, salsa, etc remember the American families that are growing this food and decide who you want to support.
 Do the right thing!
-Buy local, delicious, American-grown tomatoes.
+Buy local, delicious, USA-grown tomato products.